sinucep/kOS-Computer/README.md

 ### Dual processor
 Full keyboard (no T9), dual monitor.
 ### Settings save
-Setting saved in the craft.
+Settings saved in the craft.